Smoky Pork Tenderloin TacosPORK

-- 2 pork tenderloin (12-16 ounces each, all surface moisture removed)
+- 2 pork tenderloins (12-16 ounces each)

 - kosher salt

-- corn tortillas (Fresh)
+- corn tortillas (fresh)

 - 8 sprigs cilantro

-- salsa (Favorite)
+- salsa (favorite)

-- 2 avocado (ripe, sliced)
+- 2 avocados (ripe, sliced)

-- 1/2 tablespoon paprika (smoky)
+- 1/2 Tbsp. smoked paprika

-- 1/2 tablespoon white pepper
+- 1/2 Tbsp. white pepper

-- 1 teaspoon black pepper (freshy ground)
+- 1 tsp. black pepper

-- 1 tablespoon sugar
+- 1 Tbsp. sugar